pyrtlsdr/pyrtlsdr/README.md

 matplotlib is also useful for plotting data.
 The librtlsdr binaries (rtlsdr.dll in Windows and librtlsdr.so in Linux) should be in the pyrtlsdr directory, or a system path.
 Note that these binaries may have additional dependencies.

+# Troubleshooting

+* Some operating systems (Linux, OS X) seem to result in libusb buffer issues when performing small reads.
+Try reading 1024 (or higher powers of two) samples at a time if you have problems.
+* If you're having librtlsdr import errors in Windows, make sure all the DLL files are in your system path, or the same folder as this README file.
+Also make sure you have all of *their* dependencies (e.g. the Visual Studio runtime files).
+If rtl_sdr.exe works, then you should be okay.
+* In Windows, you can't mix the 64 bit version of Python with 32 bit builds of librtlsdr.

 # Credit

 Credit to dbasden for his earlier wrapper [python-librtlsdr](https://github.com/dbasden/python-librtlsdr).